|

 (c) CPP and QPP-Disabled

-In conjunction with its main Canada Pension Plan ("CPP") retirement pension program, the federal government has a disability pension program: CPP-D. Medical eligibility for CPP-D is considerably stricter that that for ODSP, so eligibility for CPP-Disabled is assumed as a matter of law to entail automatic eligibility for ODSP.
+In conjunction with its main Canada Pension Plan ("CPP") retirement pension program, the federal government has a disability pension program: CPP-D. Medical eligibility for CPP-D is considered stricter that that for ODSP, so eligibility for CPP-Disabled is assumed as a matter of law to entail automatic eligibility for ODSP.

 Similarly, Quebec administers its own pension plan separate from CPP (QPP).
 Eligibility for that program is accepted by Ontario as adequate medical evidence of eligibility for ODSP.